 Like Ericsson, the Stingray SG interacts with a RADIUS server for authentication, authorization, and accounting purposes.
 For this purpose the RADIUS attributes are used but, unlike Ericsson, the RADIUS server <==> Stingray SG bundle works perfectly:

 “… there were no difficulties with rewriting RADIUS attributes.
 On the contrary, it was surprising that the number of RADIUS procedures was reduced.

-Comparative analysis: Ericsson required 3-4 RADIUS procedures and about 11 attributes; in order to set data transmission rate for the subscriber the RADIUSDB sent to BRAS 8 RADIUS parameters: inbound and outbound Moldavian traffic transmission rate, transmission rate of external inbound and outbound traffic along with rate and burst parameters.
-Apart from that there were individual authentication procedure, individual authorization procedure and individual accounting procedure.
+Comparative analysis: Ericsson required 3-4 RADIUS procedures and about 11 attributes; in order to set data transmission rate for the subscriber, the RADIUSDB sent to BRAS 8 RADIUS parameters: inbound and outbound Moldavian traffic transmission rate, the transmission rate of external inbound and outbound traffic along with rate and burst parameters.
+Apart from that, there were individual authentication procedures, individual authorization procedures, and individual accounting procedures.

 The Stingray platform, instead, required 2 procedures in one along with 5 attributes: accept, transmission rate and services need to be activated”

 StarNet is going to expand the network in 2019, whereas the positive results of the Stingray SG implementation and modernization in 2018 leave no doubt that the DPI, BRAS, and CG-NAT manufacturer replacement is not needed.
 The platform not only meets all the requirements for productivity and ease of use but also makes it possible to implement many more additional features to improve services quality and QoE.